diogomonica/diogomonica.com/posts/skynet-beta-the-rise-of-the-robots.md

 <img src="{{urls.media}}/skynet-beta-the-rise-of-the-robots/beam_tls_hello.png" style="display: block;margin-left: auto;margin-right: auto" />

 The application communicates with two different remote-servers: xmpp.suitabletech.com and suitabletech.com.
-Initially, several plain-text XMPP messages are exchanged, but then the client sends a STARTTLS connection and after the TLS negotiation all data begins being sent encrypted.
+Initially, several plain-text XMPP messages are exchanged, but then the client sends a STARTTLS connection and after the TLS negotiation all data is sent encrypted.
 This seems like a solid design.

 I ran the Beam application directly from the command-line and I got some very useful debugging information.
 Of particular relevance was this warning line: